Daybreak – the Mazovian Centre of Metallurgy from the turn

-On mondays and on the following Holidays:
+On Mondays and on the following Holidays:

 1 and 6 January, Saturday before Easter – Monday after Easter, 1 and 3 May, Corpus Christi Thursday and Whitsun (seventh Sunday after Easter), 15 August, 1 and 11 November, 22 – 26 December, 31 December.

-Admissions to the Core Exhibition is free.
+Admission to the Core Exhibition is free.

 Audioguide (loan) – free

 Tickets for the other events – we accept payment only in cash.

 Please note: as access to the Exhibition is via a staircase and the exhibition space is limited baby carriages are not allowed.